Sanawer-Batool/Movie-Recommender-system/README.md

 # Movie-Recommender-system
 I have built a filter-based Movie Recommendation system...

+Domain: "https://movie-recommendations-model.streamlit.app/" has issues because the files that it needs are too big to upload on github

 ## Types of Recommendation system:

 1. Content Based-[content similarity based] which recommends content based on content similarity, recommendations are made based on tags of the content(like listening songs on YT and getting recommendations)